seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/011-react-testing-library.md

 ## Context

 In our development process, ensuring robust testing for our React components has become increasingly crucial.
-The existing testing framework has shown limitations in effectively simulating user interactions and maintaining test reliability as our application complexity grows.
+The existing testing framework has shown limitations in effectively simulating user interactions and maintaining test reliability as the project complexity grows.
 React Testing Library (RTL) emerges as a candidate due to its focus on testing user behavior rather than implementation details, promoting better test maintenance and more reliable outcomes.

 ## Decision